What do Ayn Rand, President William Taft and Tom Thumb have in common?

 - And telephone cables

-It continues to provide a safe haven for weary people looking for a place to escape.
+The Thimble Islands continue to provide a safe haven for weary people looking for a place to escape.
+Provided no winter storms or hurricanes are headed their way, anyway.

-That said, many of those who summer here occupy cottages passed down from generation after generation.
+That said, many of those who summer here occupy small summer cottages passed down from generation after generation.
+There are a total of 81 houses on the inhabited islands:

 Things to do on the Thimble Islands: 9 Top Picks